0nix/ggj21/twine/scriptstuff.md

 "But, you don't _have_ them do you?
 You didn't actually get documents, right?"
 Leitzka says with an even greater sneer.

-"Why would they tell me otherwise Nadine?
-I don't get your questions, honestly."
+"Why would they tell me otherwise?
+I do-don't understand your questions, honestly."
 Hassel responds, dismissively.

 Lietzka sits up and after a brief silence she responds, "I don't believe this.
 You actually trust them, don't you?"
 She says.

-"They look out for us, Nadine.
-Sometimes they might be a bit unpalatable or brutish, but it's all well and good."
+"They loo-loo-look out for us, Nadine.
+Sometimes they might be a bit brutish.
+Ta-ta-tact of a fly-flying brick.
+But it's all well and good."
 Hassel says, with a bit more firmness.

 Lietzka starts laughing in response.
 First a bit softly, then raising up in volume to a sort of cackle.
 This has Hassel stunned since you observe he has stopped moving or speaking.
 After she's done cackling, she breathes in heavily and stands up.
 "Enjoy your breakfast, Albert.
 I'm not hungry anymore." she says before going back to the bed chamber.

-"Wait, wait, w-wait.
-Nadine?
+"Wait, wait, w-wait. dear?
 Wh-where are you going?"
 Hassel inquires with a tinge of nervousness.

 Leitzka doesn't respond until she emerges from the hallway, dressed up.
 "A couple of days ago, I asked myself.
 Now I know.
 I can't really trust you, Albert.
 Can't trust you to keep to yourself, can't trust you to do something right, I can't even trust you to have thoughts made on your own."

 "What's that supposed to mean?
 What is all this out of the blue, Nadine?"
 Hassel asks, increasingly incensed.

-"Do I have to spell it out for you lover-boy?"
+"Do I have to spell it out for you Albert?"
 Nadine responds, standing by the hallway entry.

 Hassel, enraged, stands up from the kitchen and confronts Leitzka.

-"Perhaps I made a mistake of my own," Albert says "because I really trusted you.
+"Pe-pe-perhaps I made a mistake of my own," Albert says "because I really trusted you.
 I truly did."
 This gets a surprise out of Leitzka.
-"I thought finding you was an act of divine providence.
-I got to see the girl I was crazy for way back when.
-I'd get do all the things I desperately wanted to do.
+"I thought fi-fi-finding you was an act of divine providence.
+I got to see the girl I was crazy for wa-wa-way back when.
+I'd get do all the things I des-desperately wanted to do.
 I should have known better -- better than to allow you to live with me."

 Leitzka turns around without saying a word and disappears out of the camera frame.
 "Yes, Nadine.
 Please!
-Run away, run away like you always do.
+Run away, run away like y-y-you always do.
 Like you do in your 'visits to the cafeteria'.
-I asked the cashier about you to make small talk, and you would never guess what happened?
+I asked the cashier about you to make sma-small talk, and you would never guess what happened?
 She has never heard of you!
 Ever!
-I just assumed you went out of your way to go to another coffee shop I don't know about, silly me!
+I just a-a-assumed you went out of your way to go to another coffee shop I don't know about, silly me!
 I asked Laurie about you, and she said you had not seen each other in three months!
-Silly me, maybe we are talking about different Lauries, convenient!"
+Maybe we are talking about different Lauries, then!"
 Hassel lashes out. <- Leitzka covertly leaves the flat without a known destination.

 "Oh God, don't speak that woman's name in my presence again, Albert!
 That woman has a wet sponge for a brain!"
 Leitzka snaps back from a location away from the cameras, presumably the bedroom they both share.